Aurora James

 Aurora James is a Canadian creative director, activist, and fashion designer.
 In 2013, she founded the fashion label Brother Vellies, with the goal of promoting traditional African design practices and techniques.
 In 2020, James founded the 15 Percent Pledge as a non-profit organization to support Black-owned businesses.
+Her memoir Wildflower was released in 2023.

 Early life

-James was born to a Ghanaian father and Canadian mother in Guelph, Ontario, Canada.
+James was born to a Ghanaian father and a Canadian mother in Guelph, Ontario, Canada.
 Her childhood was split between Canada and Jamaica.
 In 2010, James relocated to Los Angeles and later to New York City.

 Career and brand

 After traveling across Africa in 2011, James spent the next few years experimenting with design, testing designs at local markets in New York and working with various artisan groups.
 She launched Brother Vellies in January 2013, started with $3,500 in savings, with a goal of promoting the work of African artisans.
 The first formal Brother Vellies collection was produced for the spring 2014 season and was created entirely with shoemakers in South Africa.
 James later expanded to working in other countries within Africa and beyond, including Mexico and Honduras, to continue producing desert boots, shoes, slippers, and sandals.

 In 2015, James began producing handbags for Brother Vellies, the same year she won the CFDA/Vogue Fashion Fund prize.

 In 2020, James was featured on the cover of the September issue of Vogue magazine, in a portrait by Jordan Casteel.

+In 2021 after James' dress with a message "Tax the Rich” across the back in big red lettering was worn by Alexandria Ocasio-Cortez at the 2021 Met Gala several news outlets reported on the tax debt of James' company, totaling six figures, along with multiple warrants issued across various states.
+These reports ignited controversy and accusations of hypocrisy regarding James' political stance.

+In 2022, she was unanimously elected as a Vice Chair of the CFDA.

+In 2023, James was presented the Honorary Clio Award.

 Brother Vellies has been worn by activists, celebrities, artists and musicians, including Beyoncé, Solange Knowles, Nicki Minaj, and Elaine Welteroth.
-James designed the "Tax the Rich" dress worn by Alexandria Ocasio-Cortez at the 2021 Met Gala.